Laundry Day

 tour_11_21_IMG_5856.jpg

 Unlike with laundry, the bleaching does not occur during the wash cycle.
-Gabriel’s bleaching set up for the hats is similar to how Simon bleaches the straw.
-He puts the hats into the barrel, covers it with layers of cloth, then slides a bowl of burning coals and sulfur into the barrel underneath the hats and leaves them overnight.
+The bleaching set up for the hats is similar to how Simón bleaches the straw.
+The hats are put into the barrel, covered with layers of cloth, then a bowl of burning coals and sulfur is put into the barrel underneath the hats.
+The hats are left overnight in the sulfur smoke.

 Surprisingly, the bleaching does not lighten the color of the hats as much as the apaleador does.